DaveMielke/NBP/b2g/doc/UserInterface/Introduction/typing.rst

 These characters have several uses, including (but not limited to):

-* Actual braille characters can be written into text documents.
+* Actual braille cells can be written into text documents.

 * Contracted braille can be accurately saved.